Ada-Developers-Academy/core-unit-1/nested-data-and-loops/nested-lists-and-dictionaries.md

 example_list[ index_to_find_inner_list ][ index_to_find_element ]
 ```

-Callout: One way to remember how to read this code is to read it left-to-right.
-The first expression that's evaluated is `example_list[ index__to_find_inner_list ]`.
-This value is the inner list!
-Then, we continue reading to the right, and we see we are indexing this inner list, with `index_to_find_element`.
+One way to understand this code is to read it carefully from left-to-right.
+The first expression that's evaluated is `example_list[ index_to_find_inner_list ]`.
+The value of this expression is the inner list at the position stored in `index_to_find_inner_list`!

+We continue reading to the right, where we index this resulting list with `[ index_to_find_element ]`, which retrieves the value from the inner list at the position stored in `index_to_find_element`.

+### !callout-info

+## Reading Longer Chains Left-to-Right

+Depending on the structure of our data, additional chaining can be done.
+We must remain aware of what each partial expression evaluates to as we read the whole expression from left-to-right.

+### !end-callout

 Observe these examples:
 ```python